lukeFalsina/Grab-n-Run/README.md

 # ![Logo](https://github.com/lukeFalsina/Grab-n-Run/raw/master/gnr/res/drawable-mdpi/logo_with_name.png)

-*Grab’n Run* (aka **GNR**) is a **simple** and **effective** Java Library that you can easily add to your Android projects to perform *secure dynamic class loading* operations over standard [DexClassLoader](http://developer.android.com/reference/dalvik/system/DexClassLoader.html).
+*Grab’n Run* (aka **GNR**) is a **simple** and **effective** Java Library that you can easily add to your Android projects to perform *secure dynamic class loading* operations.

 Previous research has shown that many applications often need to perform dynamic class loading to implement, for example, non-invasive self-update features.
-However, research has also shown that it is really challenging to *safely* implement these features.
-This is of particular importance as, in this context, **one single mistake** could open the application (and, therefore, the entire device) to **serious security vulnerabilies**, such as *remote code execution*.
+However, [research](https://seclab.cs.ucsb.edu/media/uploads/papers/2014_ndss_android-remote-code-execution.pdf) has also shown that it is really challenging to *safely* implement these features.
+This is of particular importance as, in this context, **one single mistake** could open the application (and, therefore, the entire device) to **serious security vulnerabilities**, such as *remote code execution*.

-The main goal of *Grab's Run* is to offer an alternative to the standard Android APIs, and its design enforces that even the most inexperienced developer cannot commit well-known, serious mistakes.
+The main goal of *Grab's Run* is to offer a valid alternative to the standard Android APIs, and its design enforces that even the most inexperienced developer cannot commit well-known, serious mistakes.
+In particular, at the current state, *Grab's Run* provides among all of its classes **SecureDexClassLoader**, a secure and richer implementation over the standard [DexClassLoader](http://developer.android.com/reference/dalvik/system/DexClassLoader.html).

 For a **brief presentation** of the library and some of its features you can give a look at these [slides](http://goo.gl/oiYAZB), while if you prefer a more **structured and complete description** with *set up information, tutorials, examples, tips&tricks, and a full presentation of the API* you should definitely check the [documentation](http://grab-n-run.readthedocs.org/en/latest/).